 How Long Do I Have to Bring a Claim Under Arkansas lemon law?

-If you wish to bring a legal claim under the Arkansas Lemon Law, you must do so within two (2) years of the date on which you first made the manufacturer (or its dealer-agent) aware of the problems with the car.
+If you wish to bring a legal claim under the Lemon Law, you must do so within two (2) years of the date on which you first made the manufacturer (or its dealer-agent) aware of the problems with the car.
 But, before filing a claim, you must first participate in any informal dispute resolution program (such as mediation or arbitration) which your manufacturer has in place and which has been approved by the State of Arkansas.

 These timing and procedure requirements are absolute – and the failure to meet them could prevent you from filing a claim at all.
 An experienced Lemon Law attorney at Krohn & Moss, Ltd. Consumer Law Center® can help you to navigate the procedures required by the state and your car’s manufacturer.

-If you do have a lemon under either the Arkansas Lemon Law or the Federal Lemon Law, then the manufacturer must either repurchase (refund) your vehicle, replace your vehicle or provide you with cash compensation.
+If you do have a lemon under either the Lemon Law of Arkansas or the Federal Lemon Law, then the manufacturer must either repurchase (refund) your vehicle, replace your vehicle or provide you with cash compensation.
 If the manufacturer repurchases your car and provides you with a refund, it must pay you the full, original price (less an amount for your use, which is calculated according to the law) – including any collateral charges you paid, like taxes and registration fees as well as any incidental expenses you may have incurred, such as towing or rental car fees.
 Finally, and equally important, the manufacturer must also pay all of the attorneys’ fees.

 How Do I Get Relief Lemon?